 I’m interested in a lot of different colleges and don’t know which one I want to choose.
 Please help.

-The best way to narrow down which colleges are best for you is to first ask yourself several general questions about college:
+The best way to narrow down which brick-and-mortar as well as accredited online colleges are best for you is to first ask yourself several general questions about college:

 -What am I interested in pursuing as a major?